Is the customer always right? How to deal with difficult guests

 Whilst receiving a complaint may seem like a daunting thing, you can see it as an opportunity to hone your customer service skills, taking on board the criticism and using it to give your guests better experiences every time they come and stay with you.

-We understand that dealing with difficult customers can be time-consuming, which is why we developed our award-winning software.
+We understand that dealing with difficult guests can be time-consuming, which is why we developed our award-winning software.

 eviivo suite is specifically designed to help B&B, guesthouse and hotel owners, saving you time and money so you can focus on winning over those tricky guests.